Team-Swamp/conventions/README.md

 }
 ```

-When the condition is multiple condtions, make new lines for it.
+When the condition has multiple condtions, make new lines for it.
 ```cs
 // bad example
 if (_exampleBoolean && 0 == 0 || true)